nashville-software-school/server-side-python-curriculum/book-5-oop/chapters/CC_CLASSES.md

 + species
 + date_added

-But you should also take into consideration the fact that there are different types of animals at Critters and Croquettes.
-Specifically, there are critters in
+But you should also take into consideration the fact that there are different categories of animals at Critters and Croquettes.
+Specifically, there are critters in the following areas.

 1. the petting area, such as donkeys, llamas, and goats
-1. the glass tank, like copperheads and rat snakes
+2. the glass tank, like copperheads and rat snakes
-1. the pond, like mallards and goldfish
+3. the pond, like mallards and goldfish

-With that in mind, make 5 critter types for each area.
+With that in mind, designate 5 critter each to go in these areas.
 As you define each one, give it one of the following properties where most appropriate:

-+ `self.swimming = True`
++ `self.swimming = True` - These animals are in the tank
-+ `self.slithering = True`
++ `self.slithering = True` - These animals are in the pond
-+ `self.walking = True`
++ `self.walking = True` - These animals are in the petting area

 Once your classes are defined, make at least one instance of each of them.
 Now you'll have 15-plus objects created.
 Eventually, those objects might be stored in a database or sent to a browser to be viewed as HTML.
 For now, though, you're not worried about how this data will be represented.
 You just want to get the logic working correctly.
 So, use the `print()` method to see your results.